 Inside Slurp'it, Planning is the section where you decide which commands to run for different types of network devices.
 It's loaded with various tasks that gather essential data points such as ARP tables, VLANs, and MAC addresses, among others.
 Slurp'it comes pre-built with basic Planning. (we will cover later on how to add custom Plannings)

-A Planning is associate to a Task Scheduler.
+Planning is associated to a Task Scheduler.
 This lets you run specific Planning at the times you choose, like every few hours or once a day.

 If you want to run a check outside the scheduled times, you can simply select the device you're interested in and schedule a task to start collecting data right there and then.